SarahCreager/reading-note/class-14.md

 ## Animations

 Our reading contained links to some really cool animation code.
-I  saved this to my chrome broswer to reference as needed.
+I  saved this to my chrome browser to reference as needed.

 ## What Google Learned From Its Quest to Build the Perfect Team

-As the researchers studied the groups, however, they noticed two behaviors that all the good teams generally shared.
-First, on the good teams, members spoke in roughly the same proportion, a phenomenon the researchers referred to as ‘‘equality in distribution of conversational turn-taking.’’
-On some teams, everyone spoke during each task; on others, leadership shifted among teammates from assignment to assignment.
-But in each case, by the end of the day, everyone had spoken roughly the same amount. ‘‘As long as everyone got a chance to talk, the team did well,’’ Woolley said. ‘‘But if only one person or a small group spoke all the time, the collective intelligence declined.’’
+This article was about a study Google conducted to better understand how teams work and what key elements determine the success or the demise of a team.

+**They found 2 behaviors that all good teams had in common.**

+1). everyone had the opportunity to speak about the same amount.

-Second, the good teams all had high ‘‘average social sensitivity’’ —
+2). members of the team had a high level of social sensitivity.

- But Google’s data indicated that psychological safety, more than anything else, was critical to making a team work.

- What Project Aristotle has taught people within Google is that no one wants to put on a ‘‘work face’’ when they get to the office.
-No one wants to leave part of their personality and inner life at home.
-But to be fully present at work, to feel ‘‘psychologically safe,’’ we must know that we can be free enough, sometimes, to share the things that scare us without fear of recriminations.
+In general, the most important thing a team embodied was psychological safety, meaning that the group members felt safe to be themselves, to throw out crazy ideas, to be vulnerable, and to make mistakes without being judged or criticized.

+Project Aristotle revealed that most people truly want to be themselves at work.
+Having a psychologically safe working environment allows them to do this, without fearing repercussions.

 [Back to Homepage](README.md)